-Make sure to bring props (or line up a guide who has fun ones, like little dinosaurs) and get creative!
-Our driver was fantastic, and has clearly done this once or twice, bringing special mats to lay down on so he could get comfy while he turned the landscape into a mini photo shoot for our group.
+- How to get perspective shots: Our driver was fantastic, and has clearly done this once or twice, bringing special mats to lay down on so he could get comfy while he turned the landscape into a mini photo shoot for our group.
 If you aren’t as lucky and have to set up the photos yourself, the key is to get whoever is taking the photos to lay flat on the ground, then set everyone else up from there.

-Pro tip: Wear bright colours to really stand out in photos.
+- What to wear: Dress in bright colours to really stand out in photos.
 Also, don’t forget your sunglasses, as it is CRAZY bright out there.

-The last stop on your tour will likely be an hour-long jaunt to Fish Island, which is frankly pretty incredible.
+The last stop on your tour will likely be an hour-long jaunt to Fish Island, which is incredible.
 It’s basically a mountain right in the middle of the otherwise desolate flats, covered in large boulders and cacti.
 There are even signs of life here, with the odd llama making an appearance.

-It costs 30 BS admission (about $4) to tour the island, which is payable at the entrance, and there is also a washroom (yay!) on site.
+It costs 30 BS admission (about $4) to tour the island, which is payable at the entrance, and there is also a washroom on site.
 From there, visitors are welcome to explore the area at their leisure, and it takes about 45 minutes to walk up and around the whole area.
 This is a shutterbug’s heaven, and there are tons of secluded spots where you can enjoy the incredible view of the surrounding flats.

-It can actually get quite hot here—I mean, it is a desert after all—so make sure to slop on some sunscreen before you head out on your hike.
+It can actually get quite hot here—it is a desert after all—so make sure to slop on some sunscreen before heading out to hike.
 When you’re all wrapped up at Fish Island, it’s time to head back to reality with one last drive across the flats towards Uyuni.

 YOU MIGHT ALSO ENJOY:

 SHARE THE PINSPIRATION!
-CLICK THE IMAGE BELOW TO PIN:
+CLICK THE IMAGES BELOW TO PIN: